The healthcare challenge

 The role of diagnostics

 AKI may be avoided if proper care is given early on.
-Early diagnosis and rapid management of patients at risk for AKI is therefore essential, since there is no specific treatment to reverse established AKI.
+Early diagnosis and rapid management of patients at risk for AKI are therefore essential, since there is no specific treatment to reverse established AKI.

 Currently, urine output and serum creatinine are the only two commonly used markers for kidney function.
 These two lagging indicators can take up to 6 or 24 hours, respectively, to indicate kidney injury.